snl-dakota/dakota-examples/official/drivers/Python/linked_di/tensorflow/README.md

 that the PYTHONPATH includes the directory containing the textbook.py driver script.

+To create sample data from the Ishigami function
+     $ dakota -i dakota_training_data.in

+To build Tensorflow/Keras surrogate model from Dakota sample data
+     $ python tfk_model_build.py

-To perform sensitivity analysis on the previously trained and exported surrogate model or dedicated function:
+To perform sensitivity analysis on the previously trained and exported surrogate model or Dakota's sobol_ishigami function:
      $ dakota -i dakota-TF_pce_quadrature.in -o dakota_pce_quadrature.out
+(to modify what interface to use, uncomment or comment the driver to be tested in the dakota-TF_pce_quadrature.in input file's interface block)

 # Requirements